 Nakata is one of the most earnestly endearing characters in a book I’ve read to date.
 His straightforward speech and syntax, his earnest questioning of everything, his simplicity.
 The way he refers to himself purely in the third person.
-You have to read it to appreciate it, but he’s one of those characters that’ll stick with you even after the book is closed.
+You have to read it to appreciate it, but he’s one of those characters that’ll stick with you even after the book is closed and shelved.

 Nakata and Kafka each has only half a shadow.